jeymo092/Web-Penetration-testing-/README.md

 Addressing these vulnerabilities promptly is crucial to mitigate the potential impact on the security and functionality of the web application.
 Failure to remediate these issues in a timely manner may expose the organization to various risks, including data breaches, unauthorized access, and reputational damage.

-### Recommendations

-1. **Immediate Remediation:** Prioritize the remediation of critical vulnerabilities, starting with SQL Injection, Stored XSS, and Command Injection.

-2. **Regular Security Audits:** Implement a schedule for regular security audits and penetration testing to proactively identify and address security issues.

-3. **User Awareness Training:** Conduct user awareness training to educate users about secure practices and mitigate social engineering risks.

-### Acknowledgment

-We would like to acknowledge the cooperation and support received from the stakeholders during the penetration testing process.

 ### Disclaimer